6K5EUQ/BE_WE/README.md

 ### Band Plan Overlay

 Toggle **BAND** in the bottom bar to see allocation segments above the spectrum (AIR / Amateur / Marine / TV·DAB / …).
 Right-click any band to edit label, frequency range, category, and description in place.
-Categories are user-defined with custom colors, and each HOST owns its own `band_plan.json` — edits are broadcast to all JOINs automatically.
+Categories are user-defined with custom colors, and each HOST owns its own `band_plan.json` — edits broadcast to all JOINs automatically.

 ![Band Plan](assets/band_plan.png)

 ### Channels, Holding List, and Notch Filters

-Up to 10 demodulator channels at once (AM / FM / MAGIC, AIS, LoRa).
+Up to 10 demodulator channels at once (**AM / FM**).
 Retune away from a channel and it slides into the **Holding** list with its squelch timer intact — come back and it rejoins automatically.
 Unwanted carriers can be killed with a global **Notch filter pool** that persists across sample-rate changes.

 ![Channels + Holding + Notch](assets/channels_holding.png)